LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 The word machines in the title refers to the inner works of Hell as opposed to an actual physical machine.

-On the other hand, with the tightknit, ruthlessely efficient, tightly controlled way that Hell is ran, it could be argued that Hell is the machine with Devil-kind being the cogs of the machine.
+On the other hand, with the tight-knit, ruthlessly efficient, tightly controlled way that Hell is ran, it could be argued that Hell is the machine.

+Devil-kind being the cogs of the machine.

 Hell is ruled by the arch devils.